 Clare Fisher stumbled into libraries by accident at the age of 19 and fell so much in love with the industry that she’s now spent a further 19 years dedicated to public libraries in Queensland and the NT.
 Itchy feet led her to the dusty, vibrant town of Alice Springs in 2016 and she now manages the Alice Springs Public Library, a beautifully chaotic establishment that fills a very special role for its local community as a learning hub, meeting place, play zone and recreational space for its varied and multicultural customers.

 Blair McFarland has worked with remote communities in Central Australia in community justice issues for more than 30 years.
 He lived at Papunya for four years and has first-hand experience of life in traditional Aboriginal communities.
-From 2002 to current, he established CAYLUS, the Central Australian Youth Link Up Service, which is a division of Tangentyere Council Aboriginal Corporation.
+In 2002 he established CAYLUS, the Central Australian Youth Link Up Service, which is a division of Tangentyere Council Aboriginal Corporation.
 Due to this long association with the communities, and his continuing commitment to social justice, he is well known in the region.
 He received the 2008 Prime Ministers Award for Excellence in the drug and alcohol field.
 Here is a summary of the CAYLUS project in comic form – B1G1 Geeks 2018 (32MB)

 A Criminologist, Engineer and Stand-up Comedian Walk Through the Door … They’re Just Heading to Work